ismet55555/the-mouse-is-lava/NOTES.md

 - Name: The mouse is lava

 - System icon shows mouse usage
-    - Number of times
+    - Number of times - keep a cound
     - Amount of time used
-    - Right Clicks
-    - Left Clicks
-    - Distance traveled
     - No mouse time streaks
         - Contrasted to what?
 Keybaords time?
 System up time?

 - Stopping it
     - Ctrl-C on binary
     - Keyboard combination (CTRL-ALT-SHIFT-q ?? or something rare like this)
+    - CLI find process and stopps it

 - Pause / Resume Program
     - Keyboard combination?
+    - CLI can do this

 - Save statistics in local file?
     - Per session